Driving into Nafplio several years ago my first impression

 had totaled the brand new Hyundai Accent I should have been driving.
 The

-Honda was a great car, in fact it saved my life a couple times along the
+Honda was a good car, in fact it saved my life a couple times along the

 way by responding when I had to get out of a tight situation, once on the